smussenden/352-652-Summer-2017/take-home-midterm/take-home-midterm.md

 An interactive chart, with the following attributes:

 * Uses highcharts.
-* Compares the adjusted gross income of each of the eight Star Wars movies with the IMDB ranking for each of the six movies.
+* Compares the adjusted gross income of each of the eight Star Wars movies with the IMDB rating for each of the eight movies.
 * Uses an appropriate chart type for comparison of two variables.
 * Uses THREE COLORS, that work with the rest of the data visualizations on the page and the page itself.
 The three elements for the "original trilogy" (AWESOME) three movies should be one color, the "prequels" (TERRIBLE) movies should be another color and the "new generation" (EXCELLENT) a third color.
 * Includes the name of each movie as a data label.